top of page

 Christian T. Kent, Managing Principal

-Thirty-six years of transit industry experience, 12 as a senior executive at WMATA; 5 years as principal of Transit Management Consulting LLC.
+Nearly 40 years of transit industry experience, 12 as a senior executive at WMATA; 8 years as principal of Transit Management Consulting.
 Decades of transit and paratransit operations experience during which he developed job roles new and unique to transit and then recruited, trained, and promoted numerous professionals into leadership positions.
-Maintains a strong presence in several industry associations including APTA, COMTO, CTAA, and state associations in Virginia and Florida.
-In APTA, now serving third term on the Board of Directors.
+Maintains a strong presence in several industry associations including APTA, COMTO, and the state association in Florida.
+In APTA, now serving his fourth term on the Board of Directors.
 Graduate of the Leadership APTA program (2003); 2012 recipient of APTA's Innovation Award.
-Serves on the COMTO Board of Directors and has been tapped by both APTA and COMTO in the selection of their most recent CEOs.
+Served on the COMTO Board of Directors for seven years and was tapped by both APTA and COMTO in the selection of their two most recent CEOs.
 Graduate of Eno Transit Executive Program; co-author of the 2020 anthology, The Future of Public Transportation.
 Master's degree in teaching from the University of Virginia; adjunct professor for the National Transit Institute at Rutgers University.

 Jeff Popovich, Principal